AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Dip_test/README.md

+# Dip Test for Unimodality

+This repository contains the R script for performing a Dip Test of Unimodality on gene expression data to analyze disease susceptibility.

-# This directory contains the following three files:
+## This directory contains the following three files:

 1) Diptest.r
  This is an R script written to perform the dip test of unimodality on the TPM distribution of genes across individuals.